Types of Worms and Parasites that Live in Humans

 • Pets and farm animals are often carriers of parasites.

-• From contaminated food such as uncooked beef, pork, poultry and fish.
-Fruit and vegetables can also harbour parasites.
+• Badly cooked or uncooked foods such as beef, pork, poultry and fish.

-• Poor water supplies & sanitation can transit parasites.
-In areas where sanitation systems are lacking or undeveloped, parasites can be found to be prevalent.
+• In areas where sanitation or sewer systems are lacking or badly maintained, parasites and worms can quickly multiply.

-• Parasites also occur in mud pools, streams, rivers and other standing pools of water.
+• Parasites can commonly be found in mud pools, stagnant ponds, streams, rivers and other small or large pools of water that has remained there for a while.

 • Bad hygiene in toilets and other public places can also be the cause.